Order our book, "National Treasure Hunt: One Step Short of Crazy"!

 No. At this time, there is no formal "treasure hunt" component to the National Treasure Hunt Tour.

-Beginning in spring 2023, National Treasure Hunt will accommodate a limited number of weekend private tours each year; these tours follow the same route as the semi-annual group tours and include modified versions of group tour activities.
-The non-refundable attendance fee is $100 per attendee (to be paid after the private tour date is confirmed by National Treasure Hunt).
+National Treasure Hunt will accommodate a limited number of weekend private tours each year; these tours follow the same route as the semi-annual group tours and include modified versions of group tour activities.
+Private tours are facilitated by one or both of the National Treasure Hunt hosts.
+The non-refundable attendance fee is $500 for groups of five or fewer or $100 per attendee for groups of six or more (to be paid after the private tour date is confirmed by National Treasure Hunt).
 To inquire about the possibility of scheduling a private tour, send us a contact form message with your desired weekend tour date and number of guests.
 Please note that while we cannot guarantee availability for private tours, we will be more likely to accommodate your request if you provide several date options.

 As is the case for our semi-annual group tours, the non-refundable private tour attendance fee helps the hosts pay for the materials, props, and other preparations needed to make the tour possible.
 The fee does not go toward optional entry at the U.S. National Archives or the Library of Congress, as entry at these locations is free.